simonecaletti/mathematica-intro/README.md

 # Crash course on Mathematica for Graduate Students

 This is a (brief) course on Mathematica for physics students I did at Università di Genova in 2021 and 2022.
-The course is structured as three frontal lessons of 2h each one plus some exercises.
+The course is divided in three frontal lessons of 2h each one plus some exercises.

 ### Program